Frank Duveneck Biography | Oil Painting Reproductions

 10-9-1848 Covington, USA - 1-3-1919 Cincinnati, USABack to Artist IndexView Artists Paintings

 In 1886, Frank Duveneck married one of his students who was much admired by Henry James, Boston-born Elizabeth Boott.
-They lived in Villa Castellani in Florence (where she had been raised) for two years.
-After returning from Italy to America, he gave some attention to sculpture, and modeled a fine monument to his wife, now in the Cimitero Evangelico agli Allori in Florence.
-Despite this activity, Elizabeth's death marked a slowing in his productivity; a wealthy man, he chose to lead a life of relative obscurity.
-He lived in Covington until his death in 1919 and taught at the Art Academy of Cincinnati, where some pupils of note were Ida Holterhoff Holloway, John Christen Johansen, M. Jean McLane, Edward Charles Volkert, and Russel Wright.
+They lived in Villa Castellani in Florence for two years, where she had been raised as a kid.
+Upon returning to America, he gave some attention to sculpture, and modeled a fine monument to his wife, now in the Cimitero Evangelico Agli Allori in Florence.
+In spite of this action, Elizabeth's death marked a slowing in his productivity, but being successful and well off, he chose to lead a life of relative obscurity in Covington, Kentucky until his death in and instructed at the Art Academy of Cincinnati, where some pupils of note were Ida Holterhoff Holloway, John Christen Johansen, M. Jean McLane, Edward Charles Volkert, and Russel Wright.
 In 1905 he was elected to the National Academy of Design as an Associate member and became a full Academician in 1906.

-Art Movement: Realism
+Art Movement: Realism.

-Influenced: John Twachtman, Otto Bacher, Julius Rolshoven, John White Alexander.
+Painters Frank Duveneck Influenced: John Twachtman, Otto Bacher, Julius Rolshoven, John White Alexander.